Answers to Some of Your Baking Questions

 Cracks In Cake

 I tried the apple cake recipe, it is fantastic except for the part about the cracks in the middle of the cake.
 In fact, I had the same problem with other cakes as well, can u let me know what is the probable cause of this?

 Here's how Chef Jenni replied,

-My first thought is that, with fruit in the center, you're bound to get some cracking as the fruit boils and then settles down upon cooling.
+My first thought is that, with fruit in the center, you're bound to get some cracking as the fruit boils and settles down upon cooling.
 I'm not sure how much cracking you're getting, but with a "homey" dessert like an apple cake, I'd just hit it with some powdered sugar and eat up!

-In regard to over-mixing the apple cake, try folding in the dry ingredients rather than trying to beat them in.
+Regarding over-mixing the apple cake, try folding in the dry ingredients rather than trying to beat them in.
 (In cakes using the creaming method - adding dry and wet alternately after creaming the fat and sugar, mix until just combined after each addition).

 Also, check your oven temperature--if the oven is too hot, it could cause things to rise and peak, creating cracks in the cake.
-This is great for muffins, but not what you want with cake.
+This is great for muffins but not what you want with cake.
 If you don't have one, get an oven thermometer to check the temperature.